bradshjg/gunicorn-django-canonical-logs/README.md

 ## License

-`gunicorn-django-wide-events` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`gunicorn-django-canonical-logs` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.